Stonemasonry Restoration: Mastering Techniques for Stone Conservation

 1. Gentle Cleaning

 To remove daily dirt and spills without damaging the stone’s surface.
 Regular cleaning prevents the buildup of grime and substances that could etch or stain the stone over time.
+This task is often undertaken by bench installers who ensure that the stone maintains its pristine condition.

 Materials Used: pH-neutral stone cleaners, mild dish soap mixed with water, microfiber cloths for wiping, and soft sponges for scrubbing.
 Avoid acidic or alkaline cleaners as they can damage the stone’s surface.